China claims success in curbing racy entertainment

-The broadcast regulator ordered the two-thirds cutback in October, taking particular aim at dating and talent shows, programs featuring "emotional stories" and those of "low taste."
+The broadcast regulator ordered the two-thirds cutback in October, taking particular aim at dating and talent shows, programmes featuring "emotional stories" and those of "low taste".

-As of the end of last year, satellite channels had begun showing programs that "promote traditional virtues and socialist core value," the official Xinhua news agency said late on Tuesday, citing a statement from the regulator.
+As of the end of last year, satellite channels had begun showing programmes that "promote traditional virtues and socialist core value", the official Xinhua news agency said late on Tuesday, citing a statement from the regulator.

 The government has long struggled to promote what it believes is a healthy cultural environment, in contrast to more brash television shows and movies from Hong Kong, Taiwan and the west which circulate widely online and via pirated DVDs.

-In the latest issue of the ruling Communist Party's top theoretical journal, "Qiushi," which means "Seeking Truth," President Hu warned that the country must promote its own culture over "westernization" promoted by hostile forces.
+In the latest issue of the ruling Communist Party's top theoretical journal, "Qiushi," which means "Seeking Truth", President Hu warned that the country must promote its own culture over "westernisation" promoted by hostile forces.

-"We must clearly be aware that international enemy forces are stepping up their strategic plots to westernize and split our country," he wrote.
+"We must clearly be aware that international enemy forces are stepping up their strategic plots to westernise and split our country," he wrote.

 Hu did not elaborate on who these hostile groups might be, or how exactly they were plotting against China, whose own attempts to promote the "soft power" of Chinese culture overseas have floundered.